JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 Apart from being a good marker, we find that locking features helps us complete projects.

 #### Pre-Release Sub-Phases
 Semver doesn't specify pre-release sub-phases.
 Developers often use the alpha, beta, and rc (release candidate) sub-phase **names**.
-But these do not represent **standardized** sub-phases.
+But these don't represent **standardized** sub-phases.
 The lack of standardization has caused trouble.
-In [Angular 2+](https://angular.io/)'s early days, rc [version](#version)s received many [backward incompatible](#backward-incompatible) changes.
+In [Angular 2+](https://angular.io/)'s early days, rc [versions](#version) received many [backward incompatible](#backward-incompatible) changes.
 This caused a
 [backlash](https://www.reddit.com/r/Angular2/comments/4x23ae/eli5_why_are_new_featuresmajor_changes_being/) from developers expecting stable public APIs.

 It's a good idea to **define** sub-phases and **articulate** their definitions.
 Here at Jering, a piece of our software is in the:
 - Alpha sub-phase while its **features are incomplete** and its **architecture hasn't stabilized**.
 - Beta sub-phase when it's past alpha but still **needs rigorous testing and optimizing**.

-We do not use the rc sub-phase.
+We don't use the rc sub-phase.

 @{"type": "warning"}
 !
 Software development can be hard to predict.
 So it isn't **always** possible to stick to these definitions.
 Nonetheless, they help manage our consumer's expectations.